Best Indie Sci-Fi 1997-2019 V1.7.7: 64 Must-see Films, Plus 64 Moreby emvan | created - 20 Mar 2015 | updated - 4 days ago | Public

 In a desert dystopia, a young woman is kidnapped by cannibals.

-** (US 2017.)
++ (US 2017.)
 All 62, Fans 69, Me 92 = 86.
 Marketed as a "cannibal romance" when the former plot element disappears after the opening and the latter barely surfaces near the end, it's thus become a serious contender for the single most misunderstood and underrated film of all time.
 I've weighted the "Me" score extra and bumped it up two points and 9 spots.
 If you want to know why, read my full review (spoiler-free as always).
+Armirpour, who made a memorable arthouse horror debut with A Girl Walks Home Alone at Night, is in post-production on another genre pic that may or may not prove to be sci-fi, Mona Lisa and the Blood Moon.

 R | 85 min | Drama, Mystery, Sci-Fi